tfreese56/tfreese56.github.io/tfjekyll/_posts/2022-05-30-checkbook-online.md

 ---
 [Checkbook](/java/2020/02/17/checkbook.html) but a website version.
 I wanted to manage my money from a desktop & mobile device from anywhere.
 Thus, I migrated my Checkbook project to a Django web application built with the following technologies.

-There were two docker containers: one for the production running Checkbook and one for a MySQL database.
+Two docker containers ran in the production environment: one for running Checkbook and one for a MySQL database.

 I used self-signed certificates with Nginx to secure the communication with TLSv1.3.